 7 A Club on the Rise - 2015-2020

-It's time to move on from LFC history to LFC present.
-Fast forward to now and Jurgen Klopp's Liverpool are displaying some of the best attacking football fans have ever seen, all under the roof of a magnificent new Main Stand.
+In recent years, Jurgen Klopp's Liverpool is displaying some of the best attacking football fans have ever seen, all under the roof of a magnificent new Main Stand.
 The German has transformed supporters from doubters to believers by taking his team to finals in the League Cup, Europa League and Champions League in such quick succession.
-The manager's passionate and charismatic approach has delivered incredible scenes on the touchline and it's no surprise that fans have taken to him.
-His time at the club so far has welcomed fan-favourite new arrivals like Mohamed Salah, Sadio Mane, Virgil Van Dijk and Andy Robertson, as well the rise of local star Trent Alexander-Arnold.
+The manager's passionate and charismatic approach has delivered incredible scenes on the touchline, and it's no surprise that fans have taken to him.
+His time at the club so far has welcomed fan-favourite new arrivals like Mohamed Salah, Sadio Mane, Virgil Van Dijk and Andy Robertson, and the rise of local star Trent Alexander-Arnold.

 Klopp's third season in charge saw Liverpool return to the crown of European football with a runner-up finish in the Champions League.
-The team fought hard but were undone by the experience and skill of Real Madrid who claimed their 13th UCL trophy in Kiev.
-Liverpool couldn't linger on this disappoint, however.
+The team fought hard but was undone by the experience and skill of Real Madrid, who claimed their 13th UCL trophy in Kyiv.
+Liverpool couldn't linger on this disappointment, however.
 They returned better and stronger the following season to challenge Manchester City for the Premier League title.
-An incredible 97 points was not enough to topple Guardiola's men, but greater success was just around the corner.
+An incredible 97 points were not enough to topple Guardiola's men, but greater success was just around the corner.